greg-raven/Uncommon-Sense/_posts/2022-05-14-needed-a-return-to-normalcy.md

 ---
-title: 'Needed: A return to normalcy'
+title: "Needed: A return to normalcy"
 layout: post
 categories:
 - rebellion